EGR-314-Team-203/egr-314-team-203.github.io/index.md

  10. Next time, the team would learn more about the humidity sensor to work to get more updated readings or find a way to change the humidity in the atmosphere that was more pronounced.

 ## Recommendations for Future Students
+ While the 300 level prject classes will come with growing pains, we promise that you will have learned so much by the end of the year.
+That said, you have to put in a lot of work.
+Every person on your team will have to pull equal weight in order to be successful- any slackers will heavily impact you.
+In that regard, choose your teammates based on their character, not just because they are your friend or are "very smart."
+You need people that will be able to help you stay on track, give and receive critique, and still be on speaking terms at the end of the day.
+Metaphorically, this year will be a *long* voyage and you need a top-tier ship crew you don't want to throw overboard if they don't compile code correctly.
+To summarize this into a bulleted list:

+1. Chose teammates based on character (not just "smarts" or if they're your friend)
+2. Put in your best effort!
+Not everything has to or will be perfect, but it shows when you put your best in.
+3. Be creative!
+It's okay to have different ideas, design, and get artsy with your project!
+(It looks more presentable than a nest of jumper cables, we learned from experience.)
+4. Be ready to learn.
+This year will be a challenge, but if you are willing to learn in and out of class, you'll be successful.

+Sometimes it can get difficult to keep the destination in mind, but remember you aren't alone.
+TAs, classmates, and your own team will be there to help.
+Get ready to set course and have a good voyage!
+(I couldn't help using the sailing ship metaphor).

 ## Appendices